 The state of Washington enforces increased penalties for speeding violations within work zones.
 These increased penalties are known as Work Zone Enhancements.
 Work Zone Enhanced Penalties may be assessed even if workers are not currently present and working.
 In Washington, Work Zone Enhacements are:

 The legal Blood Alcohol Content (BAC) is 0.08%.
-Most states impose increased mandatory penalties for driving above a specific BAC.
+States often enforce more strict mandatory penalties for drivers above a certain BAC.
 In Washington, driving with a BAC above 0.17% will trigger automatic enhanced minimum penalties.

-Texting while driving is illegal in most but not all states.
+Cellphones and other handheld devices are banned while driving in most states.
 In Washington, hand-held devices such as phones and mp3 player are banned for all drivers, regardless of age.
-Hands-free interaction with cellphones is allowed.
+Handheld devices bans prohibit talking on the phone without a hands-free system.

 Texting while driving is banned in Washington.
 Texting while driving is concidered a primary offense.
 This means that you can be pulled over with texting as the only offense.
 In Washington, distracted driving is listed as a category on police crash report forms.

 Washington requires seabelt use.
 Seatbelt enforcement is concidered primary, meaning you can be pulled over for not wearing a seatbelt.
 The fine for a seatbelt law violation in Washington is $124.00.
-Seatbelt use laws depend on the driving experience of the driver and which seat of the car a passenger is sitting in.
+Safety belt laws very state-by-state.
+Consult your states Department of Transportation for specific seatbelt use laws.